 Low Sodium Hummus Is Heart Healthy

 Chickpeas are rich in soluble fiber.
 Soluble fiber forms a gel-like consistency in your digestive tract which can lower your cholesterol.
+Like beans, oat bran is rich in soluble fiber that can lower cholesterol.
+Check out these oat bran recipes for more cholesterol lowering recipe inspiration. .
 This type of fiber traps and prevents “bad” LDL cholesterol from entering your bloodstream by being excreted when having a bowel movement.

 Additionally, chickpeas and other legumes protect your heart health since they are rich in healthy fats.
 These healthy fats can also manage LDL cholesterol levels.
 In fact, eating legumes can significantly lower LDL cholesterol after 6 weeks (3).

-Finally, hummus is an excellent source of plant-based protein.
+Finally, hummus is a good source of protein, specifically plant-based protein.
 Looking to add more protein from plants?
 Try a hummus sandwich with roasted veggies for lunch!
 Yum.